callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ## Leaving home

-Esther was the first of Hannah's children to give her a grand child, but she probably wasn't married at the time.
+Esther was the first of Hannah's children to give her a grandchild, but she probably wasn't married at the time.
 If that is the case, then Alexander was the first to get married in 1907.
 He'd already left home and was trying to make his way in the world.

 Three of Hannah's children along with their spouses were living at 1 Regal Place when they married.
 They were Louis and Annie Levy in 1910, Dinah and Isaac Abrahams in 1914, and Hyman and Rose Simons in 1918.
 Rachael was living at 1 Regal Place when she married Mark Goldstein in 1918, so was Rebecca when she married Abraham Fagan in 1921.

-Esther and Kitty were married in Vancouver, Canada in 1919 and 1926 respectively so were not living at 1 Regal Place.
+Esther and Kitty were married in Vancouver, Canada in 1919 and 1926 respectively so were not living at 1 Regal Place at the time of their marriages.

-## World War I loss

-All three of Hannah's boys fought in World War I, but one of them did not return.
-Alexander fought with the 10th Batallion of The Royal Dublin Fusiliers and lost his life on 28th April 1917.
-The records show his medal was returned by Hannah.

-* 1914 Dinah and Isaac Abrahams marriage
-* 1917 Isaac signing up to WWI
-*

-My Mum frequently told me the story of the evening of 4th January 1937 ().
-She is alone in 1 Regal Place with Hannah, who is sitting in her armchair with my Mother sitting beside her.
-Mum is holding Hannah's hand and stroking it.
-Mum would pick my hand up at this point, and show me how she was holding Hannah's hand with one of her own, and stroking the back of it with the other hand.
-With a tear in her eye, she would say I was doing this, and talking to my Great Grandmother, telling her how much I loved her.
-She looked beautiful and that's how she passed out of this world.
-My Mum was 8 years old at the time, and turned nine a little more than a month later.

-I have known about 1 Regal Place from a very young age.
-I would have loved to have visited it, but it was bombed during World War II and evntually replaced by new houses in a new street called Regal Close.

-Hannah (Levinson) Solomons (1862 - 1937) is the person I would most like to have met.
+## ...to be completed

+This blog post is not finished to the point where I want it to be, but I have published it and am working on completing it.
+I am finding it quite difficult completing a blog post due to the research required.
+I keep starting them, but not publishing as they are not "finished".
+Frustrated by the situation, I find myself, I have decided to publish unfinished blogs when there is enough of a story, and return to finish them later.

+I hope this is useful.